napalm-automation/napalm/docs/validate/index.rst

     }

-Now, let's validate that the devices are running a specific version and that the management IP is the one I expect.
+Now, let's validate that the devices are running a specific version and that the management IP is the one we expect.
 Let's start by writing the validator files.

  * ``validate-eos.yml``::